ManojKumar-MK/Connect-Chatapp/README.md

 # Connect-Chatapp

-#You need to config google-services.json
+You need to config google-services.json
-#You get it by Firebase
+You will get it in Firebase.
+Any doubts contact me.